felidadae/owca/docs/score_algorithm.rst

 2LM or HMEM mode
 ****************

-A little changes must be made to adjust the rules for **HMEM** PMEM mode.
+A little changes must be done to adjust the rules for **HMEM** PMEM mode.
 By default the rules file is adjusted for 2LM mode.
 If score are targeted at **HMEM** mode please run replace commands: